porscheinformatik/pnet-data-api/pnet-data-api-java/README.md

 ### Example

-This is an example of a most basic configuration accsing the QA environment and getting the username/password from the application properties:
+This is an example of a most basic configuration accessing the QA environment and getting the username/password from the application properties:

 ```
 @Configuration